Last Updated on

 Nan Madol is one of the most fascinating and significant places in the Pacific.
 I first visited Nan Madol in 2007 as I began my around the world trip.
 However, it took until 2016 to be placed on the list of UNESCO World Heritage Sites.
 The site is extremely deserving of world heritage status and for many years it was number one on my list of places that should have been world heritage sites.

 The site has been called “the Venice of the Pacific” because it is a network of small islands separated by canals and connected by bridges.
 In fact, the name Nan Madol means “spaces between,” which references the canals.
 Most of the islands have a structure that can best be described as a log cabin built with basalt rocks.
 Geologic testing shows that many of the rocks were brought from other islands to Pohnpei, and it hasn’t been positively determined how they were transported.

-Located in Eastern Micronesia, the sometimes bizarre looking structures of Nan Madol were used both as dwellings and as burials sites.
+Located in Eastern Micronesia, the sometimes bizarre-looking structures of Nan Madol were used both as dwellings and as burial sites.
 Let’s dive into the significance of Nan Madol, as well as how to visit and what you should know before you go.